Skip to table of contents

 The University of Oklahoma follows the Oklahoma Open Records Act.
 The University of Oklahoma Board of Regents has approved a policy concerning the implementation of that act at the University.
 For information concerning the policy, contact the University’s Open Records Officer.

-The OUHSC OneCard Office is responsible for issuing all OUHSC students a University ID card.
-The OneCard is the official identification card for faculty, staff, and students of the OUHSC.
+The OU Health Sciences OneCard Office is responsible for issuing to all OU Health Sciences students a University ID card.
+The OneCard is the official identification card for faculty, staff, and students of OU Health Sciences.
 The OneCard is used for all of the following:

 1. Door access